plumatic/plumatic.github.com/_posts/2014-06-17-om-sweet-om-high-functional-frontend-engineering-with-clojurescript-and-react.markdown

 ### An Example

-Users come to Prismatic to find and share content relevant to their interests.
+Users come to our site to find and share content relevant to their interests.
 They find this content in *feeds*, which are ordered collections of *stories*, each of which is automatically tagged with a set of relevant *topics*.
 Users can *follow* a topic to indicate their interest, and see more stories about it later.

 In the steady state, this is simple to implement.
 The backend sends down the list of topics that the user follows, and these are used to populate an interest list in the UI, as well as place a checkmark next to each followed topic tag on a story.
 For example, here is an image from the Urban Exploration feed.
 On the left is the view that the user sees if they are not following the Urban Exploration topic.
 When the user clicks on the “Follow” button under the feed header, however, this change must be propagated to the server, local state, and several places in the UI (highlighted with magenta arrows).